Frequently Asked Questions

 What are your rates?
 Do you accept insurance?

 My rate is $150 per 50-minute session.
-I offer a limited number of sliding scale spots for clients who are committed to attending therapy weekly and who cannot afford my full rate.
-Please ask if this is your situation.
+I offer a sliding scale option for clients who need financial flexibility, but wish to attend therapy regularly.
+Please don’t hesitate to discuss this with me if needed.

-I do not accept insurance, but I can provide a superbill, (receipt with a diagnosis and service code), for you to submit to your insurance company for potential reimbursement.
-You may want to contact your insurance company ahead of time to confirm your out-of-network benefits and to ask about how to submit a superbill.
+I am an out-of-network provider, meaning I do not bill insurance directly.
+However, I can provide you with a superbill (a receipt with a diagnosis and service code) to submit to your insurance company for potential reimbursement.
+Most PPO plans offer out-of-network coverage for therapy.
+To avoid any surprises, I recommend contacting your insurance company ahead of time to verify your benefits and reimbursement options.

 What is a good faith estimate?